konstruktoid/publications/bastion/README.md

 Below is an example on how to accept all `ssh` host keys in order to reduce any disruption and manual workload when hosts are added or reinstalled.

-Note that this is an example and in a production enviroment host keys should be validated in a secure manner.
+> This is an example and in a production enviroment host keys should be validated in a secure manner.

 ```yaml
 - hosts: bastion